faithoflifedev/obs_websocket/tool/README.md

 ## Interesting Projects

-[Using Flutter as a source in OBS](https://www.aloisdeniel.com/blog/using-flutter-as-a-source-in-obs?source=post_page-----1b1d9bf0106e--------------------------------) - a blog post by Aloïs Deniel were he shows a simple way to use a Fluttter application as a custom source in OBS on macOS.
+[Using Flutter as a source in OBS](https://www.aloisdeniel.com/blog/using-flutter-as-a-source-in-obs?source=post_page-----1b1d9bf0106e--------------------------------) - a blog post by Aloïs Deniel where he shows how to use a Fluttter application as a custom source in OBS on macOS.
 He uses it to create animated scenes on his live streams on Twitch: a custom Flutter widget is used for each scene and is kept in sync with OBS thanks to the OBS websocket protocol.

 ## Contributors